planetfederal/GeoGig/README.rst

 License - GeoGig is proudly open source:

-* Source code is distributed under an `Eclipse Distribution License <edl-v10.html>`_ license (which is a BSD 3 Clause License) unless otherwise stated.
+* Source code is distributed under an `Eclipse Distribution License <LICENSE.txt>`_ license (which is a BSD 3 Clause License) unless otherwise stated.
-* Varint: is from the Apache Mahout project and is distributed under the `Apache License Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0>`_ .
+* Varint: is from the Apache Mahout project and is distributed under the `Apache License Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_ .
-* DiffMatchPath: is from Neil Fraser and is distributed under the `Apache License Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0>`_ .
+* DiffMatchPath: is from Neil Fraser and is distributed under the `Apache License Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_ .

 Download
 =========